kgrid/AuthoringManual/getting-started.md

 4. Create Metadata
 Next, we need to designate the necessary metadata to promote corroboration.
 Metadata can be added at the KGrid Library or thorugh a separate metadata XML file.
 For this example, we will manually add the metadata.

 Go to the KGrid library and create a new knowledge object by clicking on the green plus on the right side of the webpage.
 Add a title, save and close, click on the corresponding title, and edit content.
 Upload the payload, designate the payload function name \(stringConcatenator\) and payload type \(python\).
-Upload the input and output RDF>
+Upload the input and output RDF.
 Click save.
 The knowledge object is now created!
 You can now use the public activator to activate the knowledge object.